networkit/networkit/Doc/www/api/DevGuide.rst

 ===========================

 This text is meant to provide some guidelines for the ongoing development of the project.
-It is meant for core developers, occasional contributors, and students working on the code.
+It is meant for core developers as well as occasional contributors.

 The following text assumes some basic familiarity with the Mercurial version control software.
 It is not a Mercurial tutorial, because you